 Caring for your beasts in Hogwarts Legacy is more straightforward than it might at first seem.
 Every beast in your Vivarium has two status indicators, Affection and Hunger, displayed at the top of the screen below their name and sex.
 When a beast’s need isn’t satisfied, the background of this symbol will be dark, but when you interact with the pet in the correct way, the background will change to green, indicating that a beast is content.

 /: The first indicator, a paw within a heart, represents a beast’s need for affection.
-You can satiate a beast’s need for affection by interacting with them using the prompt.
+You can satiate a beast’s need for affection bycasting the brush tool on them.

 /: The second indicator, a fork and knife, represents a beast’s hunger.
 This can be satiated by bringing out your food basket using the appropriate spell, and then using it to toss food at the beasts, who will happily devour it and satiate their hunger.